 - Unhealthy diet

 Although many factors are within our own control, we know that others are not:

 Many people have at least one factor.
 How about you?
 Which factor might you have and how does one find out if heart blockage is happening before symptoms such as chest pain or shortness of breath appear?
 We now know that mild or moderate blockages likely do not produce symptoms, so how can you develop your knowledge?

-According to the Mayo Clinic some of the tests that offer your doctor and you insight into your heart’s condition are The Holter Monitor, the Echocardiogram, the Stress Test and the Angiogram.
+According to the Mayo Clinic some of the tests that offer insight into your heart’s condition are The Holter Monitor, the Echocardiogram, the Stress Test and the Angiogram.
 However, one of the most important tests that offers information is the Cardiac CT.

 Calcium Scoring (cardiac computed tomography (CT)) uses x-rays for calcium scoring to create detailed, 3-dimensional images of your heart, so your doctor may look at multiple angles for calcium deposits conspiring to narrow your arteries.
 Determining the degree of these deposits with this painless, easy, and robust test helps you and your doctor learn about your heart’s condition before symptoms appear.
-In fact, the test offers early knowledge of blockages, aneurysms, tumors, blood clots, abnormal valves, or other abnormalities from birth.
+In fact, the test offers early knowledge of blockages, aneurysms, tumors, blood clots, abnormal valves, congenital defects and other abnormalities.
 This test rates very high, as early warning of blockages significantly increases the chances to treat heart blockage.